-Dance the tango between the columns of the Propyläen on the Königsplatz, explore the Italian buildings on the Ludwigstrasse on a Vespa or meditate before the Thai Sala in the Westpark – you can explore the whole world at these spots in Munich!
+Dancing the tango between the columns of the Propylaea at Königsplatz, exploring the Italian buildings of Ludwigstraße on a Vespa or meditating in Westpark in front of the Thai Sala - at these places in Munich you will explore the whole world!

 If you've always wanted to travel to Asia, just head to the Westpark, where you will find the Thai Sala and a Nepalese pagoda alongside a Chinese and a Japanese garden.
 If you're wondering how the Far East came to the west of Munich, you don't have to wait long: the ensemble, along with the entire park, was created to mark the 1983 International Garden Festival.
 At the time, the Thai Sala was the first free-standing shrine to Buddha in Europe.
 A visit in the summer is particularly rewarding when the Buddhist full moon and new moon festivals take place.

 There's more wildlife here than anywhere else in Munich: Hellabrunn (zoo) is home to a mammoth 18,500 animals and 740 species.
 When it opened in 1911, the zoo was the world's first geo-zoo.
 To this day, special care is taken to ensure that the animals are kept as species-appropriate as possible.
 Take a walk through the zoo – which could well take a whole day – and you can explore Africa, Europe, Asia, Australia and America.
 As well as the monkey house and a large aquarium, there's a bat cave where the animals can fly around freely.
 But best of all: the zoo takes people on a journey into the wilderness even if they just plan to bathe by the Isar (river).
 Because it's not uncommon to be sunbathing at the Flaucher (pebble beach) and hear a lion roaring in the background.